progressiveCaveman/roguelike-rust/design.md

 Make autorun more responsive to commands
-BIG refactor to make an engine module and move all game-mode-specific stuff outside module Add debugging game modes, for example arena with controls to spawn monsters, item room, entity communication testing, etc
+BIG refactor to make an engine module and move all game-mode-specific stuff outside module Add debugging game modes, for example arena with controls to spawn monsters, item room, entity communication testing, etc Make all system functions start with `run`
+Make run_systems check run state before calling thing rename all systems to start with `system`
+Modify autoexplore to take an arbitrary enttity

 # PNW thing notes